 "Now, to get back to Hogwarts, all you have to do is say 'Hogwarts' and the place you want to go.
-So we would be saying, 'Hogwarts, Winchester's Quarters' and it will take you back to my place."
+So we would be saying, 'Hogwarts, Defense Quarters Common Room' and it will take you back to my place."

 Sirius didn't answer right away.
 He seemed to be pondering his answer before he said anything.
 Turning around to face his godson, Sirius said, "How about this: I'll tell the Headmaster in eight days, how about that?"